slip-slap/slip-slap.github.io/_posts/2017-03-15-language-english-life-friends.md

    are not realy sure what are they talking about.
 3. you use humor as a way to keep people at a distance.
 4. I marry a lesian to make you look good.
+5. What they said publicly is different from what they said privately.